 “Sargent: Portraits of Artists and Friends” is a captivating exposition of experimental oil paintings and drawings by John Singer Sargent.
 This celebrated American artist created portraits of famous people, many of whom were his close friends, in informal poses, for instance, in the act of performing, singing, or painting.
 These masterpieces of canvas art depicting Auguste Rodin, Claude Monet, Henry James, Robert Louis Stevenson, Judith Gautier, and other leading figures in the creative arts of the time are highly charged while being very intimate and sensual.
 So it’s not surprising that this unique New York exhibition of outstanding paintings attracted 254,750 visitors from different countries.

 “The Roof Garden Commission: Pierre Huyghe” outdoor art exhibition held in New York during the period from May to November was visited by 483,208 connoisseurs of modern art.
 This rooftop art installation created by the French artist Pierre Huyghe is a kind of an investigation, the way the author thinks about the links between science, history, and the environment.
 However, such a large amount of visitors is explained not only by people’s craving for contemporary art but also by stunning background and decorations.

 “China: Through the Looking Glass” is the most popular among New York’s exhibitions for the last summer.
 It attracted 815,992 visitors.
-That’s no wonder, as vintage and new Haute Couture dresses placed next to Chinese antique masterpieces to show the impact of Chinese culture on the Western world and contemporary art in particular are a real miracle!
+It’s nothing surprising about that because vintage and new Haute Couture dresses placed next to Chinese antique masterpieces to show the impact of Chinese culture on the Western world and contemporary art are a real miracle.